Trump admin wants to slash funding for diplomacy

-Washington (CNN)The Trump administration is proposing sharp cuts to the budget for international diplomacy and aid in its 2019 funding request to Congress -- though questions were raised when the White House and State Department appeared to ask for different amounts of funding with very little explanation.
+Washington (CNN)The Trump administration is proposing sharp cuts to the budget for international diplomacy and aid in 2019, in line with a determination to boost spending on the military and cut it elsewhere.

-In White House documents and a letter Secretary of State Rex Tillerson wrote to lawmakers, the administration requests $37.8 billion for fiscal year 2019 for the State Department and Agency for International Development, a cut of 32% from 2017 levels.

-In a separate statement issued by the State Department in Tillerson's name, the request is for $39.3 billion, a 29% cut.
-A State Department official said the agency was submitting a late-breaking addendum to the budget "that includes an additional $1.5 billion dollars in the topline for a limited set of administration priorities."

-The official was unable to explain the discrepancy with the White House figure, or what the limited set of priorities are.
+Administration officials said the $39.3 billion request to Congress for the State Department and the US Agency for International Development was $1.5 billion higher than their initial request of $37.8 billion, which was included in the White House's budget that was released Monday.

+The addition was the result of a bipartisan budget deal reached Friday and the extra funds will go toward humanitarian aid, global health programs and the UN, officials told CNN later on Monday afternoon.

+With the overall budget request, "the administration will protect Americans at home and overseas by countering the gravest threats to US national security," said Deputy Secretary of State John J. Sullivan.
+The agency will also "build the strength and intensity of international effort to prevent North Korea, Iran and other actors from unlawfully acquiring weapons of mass destruction in their means of delivery," he said.

-The steep cuts come as crises escalate in Asia and the Middle East, many key State Department positions remain unfilled, and former military leaders decried the move.
+But the proposed 29% cut from 2017 funding levels -- even as crises escalate in Asia and the Middle East and many key State Department positions remain unfilled -- drew sharp protests from lawmakers, retired military leaders and development advocates, who argued that it would undermine US security and leadership.

-"A responsible commitment of resources"
+'A responsible commitment of resources'

-The expected cuts from 2017 funding levels prompted 151 retired three- and four-star generals to write to congressional leaders from both parties on Friday urging them to "ensure a responsible commitment of resources" that keeps pace with the growing threats the US faces.
+Anticipating the cuts, 151 retired three- and four-star generals wrote congressional leaders from both parties on Friday urging them to "ensure a responsible commitment of resources" that keeps pace with the growing threats the US faces.
 "We must not undercut our nation's ability to lead around the world in such turbulent times," the generals wrote.

 They highlighted the role that aid and diplomacy play in averting crises that eventually need a military response, pointing to the nearly 30 million people at risk of starvation in four countries; the increasing number displaced by instability and conflict in Yemen, Somalia, Myanmar and Venezuela; and the challenge of holding territory after the defeat of ISIS.

-Note: This article has been updated to reflect the State Department's explanation of why the White House and State Department initially issued different figures for the 2019 budget request.